 6th Annual Conference of the Canadian Neurovascular Health Society

-On October 15 and 16 we will hear top researchers and medical practitioners present the latest research to help optimize neurovascular health.
-This is the 6th annual conference hosted by the Canadian Neurovascular Health Society.
+On October 15 and 16 we heard top researchers and medical practitioners present the latest research to help optimize neurovascular health.
+This was the 6th annual conference hosted by the Canadian Neurovascular Health Society.
 Our mission is to bring researchers, practitioners, and policy makers together with patients so patients can make informed decisions about their health.
 Neurovascular health affects every one of us, but is of particular importance for those dealing with the challenges of Multiple Sclerosis, Vascular Dementia, Alzheimer's Disease, Chronic Fatigue Syndrome, Parkinson's Disease, Migraine, Traumatic Brain Injury (TBI), and Irritable Bowel Syndrome, amongst other diseases and symptoms.

 Hear research and practitioner specialists outline the latest research and therapies especially useful for people with: